 Land use planning around watersheds is a key supporting activity; the project started in a critical watershed that feeds into one of Nicaragua’s most important estuaries, the Estero Real, which suﬀers from seasonal water shortages and ﬂooding.
 This estuary is home to one of the biggest extensions of mangroves and migratory birds in the region and has been recognized by the Ramsar Convention on Wetlands of International Importance.
 Increasing forest cover helps to regulate the hydrological cycle, retaining water through the dry season and minimizing flooding in the rainy season.
 This provides important water and biodiversity benefits on a local, national and international level.

 We hope to create solidarity among communities, provide opportunities for families to earn extra income, act as a role model for others and build environmental awareness among subsistence farmers.

-Conducted over 30,000 capacity building workshops providing education & training to smallholder farmers.
+Conducted over 10,000 capacity building workshops annually providing education & training to smallholder farmers.